 If you are traveling for any length of time, you’ll need to prepare your home for your absence.
 One of the important things you’ll need to do is to stop mail for vacation.
-Even if you aren’t necessarily expecting anything, it’s a good idea to do this for many reasons, and you may get something you weren’t anticipating.
+Even if you aren’t necessarily expecting anything, it’s a good idea to do this for many reasons.
+You may get something in the mail that you weren’t anticipating.

 Mail piled up outside your home will make it look vacant and could be an invitation for home robbery.
 In addition, you run the risk of packages and sensitive mail being stolen from your front steps or your mailbox.
 Having your mail held during your vacation will help prevent this.

 There are several different places that you’ll need to worry about when it comes to stopping mail for vacation.
 The most obvious is the USPS, but you may also need to be concerned about FedEx, UPS, and Amazon packages.
 Several of these offer a temporary hold on eligible packages which can be a convenient way to handle vacation mail.

 How to Stop Mail for Vacation and Other Purposes